reeve02/os212/links.md

 * [Linux Tutorials, Linux Directory Structure](https://www.youtube.com/watch?v=yWiUPWHljWg) <br> A video about FHS and linux directory structures.
 I think it can be helpful to help you understand more about linux FHS and linux directory structures in general.

 * [Big Brother File System](https://gist.github.com/c4milo/1950644) <br> A GitHub repository of BBFS.
 I think it can be helpful for the quiz tomorrrow.

+## Week 04
+* [C Pointer and Address](https://beginnersbook.com/2014/01/c-pointers/) <br> Tutorial for C pointer and addressing.
+I think it can be useful for the quiz.